apiato/apiato/readme.md

 - Automatic dates conversion to ISO format in responses.
 - Support for JSON with padding (JSONP).
 - Scalable, Stateless and Distributable Application on the server.
-- Fantastic Software Architectural Pattern (using C-SAP).
+- Modern Software Architectural Pattern (using Porto).
 - Fully Object Oriented Code, implementing the best design patterns and coding techniques.
 - Following the PSR-2/PSR-4 coding/autoloading standards.
 - Runs on PHP 5.5.9+ (including PHP 7 and HHVM).